 Evolving From Ancient Organisms

 Early cyanobacteria gradually evolved into even more productive large, complex colonies known as stromatolites.
 These ancient organisms, some of which still survive, produce huge quantities of oxygen for the atmosphere.
 You may not know it, but these same stromatolites created an exciting collecting site for today’s rockhounds!
 The large pockets of doubly terminated quartz crystals around Herkimer, New York, occur in cavities in a tough, gray dolostone with traces of a black organic material.
-Those quartz-rich cavities are all that are left of earlier-formed stromatolites buried by mud billions of years ago.
-The oxygen producers died, leaving the traces of black organic material, and sometime later, solutions rich in silicon dioxide deposited the quartz crystals.
+Those quartz-rich cavities are all that is left of earlier-formed stromatolites buried by mud billions of years ago.
+The oxygen producers died, leaving traces of black organic material, and sometime later, solutions rich in silicon dioxide deposited the quartz crystals.

 Eventually, as cyanobacteria and later complex organisms continued to release free oxygen, a point was reached where oxygen formed a significant part of the atmosphere.
 About 2.5 billion years ago, so much oxygen had been produced to cause dramatic changes on Earth.
 That change was so dramatic that scientists have given the time period several names: the Great Oxygen Event, the Oxygenation Catastrophe, the Oxygen Holocaust, and others.
 At one point, the amount of atmospheric oxygen reached 35%, before settling down to 21%.